learn-co-curriculum/phase-1-array-foreach-method/README.md

-# forEach: The Unexpressive Collection-Processing Method
+# forEach: The Unexpressive Iterator

 ## Learning Goals

-- Use `forEach` to Work with an Array
+- Use `forEach()` to work with an array
-- Explain why `forEach` is the least-expressive collection-processing method
+- Explain why `forEach()` is the iterator method we should use least
+- Identify use cases for `forEach()`

 ## Introduction

-In the previous lesson, you learned that many of the collection-processing functions are really slight variations on `map` and `reduce`.

-But `map` and `reduce` are "child" collection-processing methods from the root collection-processing method of them all, `.forEach`.
-In this lesson, we'll talk about `forEach` and why it's a good idea to avoid it.
-Let's use it real quick.
+In previous lessons, we've learned about JavaScript's built-in `Array` methods and how they help us save work and write more efficient, readable code.
+In this lesson, we'll talk about one more: `forEach()`.
+We'll also discuss why it's the one you should use least.

 ## Use `forEach` to Work with an Array

-By now, you're so comfortable with collection-processing methods, you'll find `.forEach` follows the pattern of the "Character of Collection-Processing Methods."
+If you look at the MDN page for the `forEach()` method, you'll see the following description:

+> The forEach() method executes a provided function once for each array element.

+Unlike the other methods we've looked at in this section, `forEach()` doesn't have a built-in return value.
+As a result, `forEach()` is quite generic — the callback we pass to it can contain whatever functionality we like.

+To use `forEach()`, we simply call it on an array and pass our callback:

 ```js
 oppressedWorkers = [